sswahn/bind/README.md

 const App = () => {
   const onUpdate = () => {
-    console.log('Component has mounted, or has been rerendered.') return () => {
+    console.log('Component has been mounted or rerendered.')
+    return () => {
       console.log('Component has unmounted.')
     }